wrightmat/wrightmat.github.io/obsidian/dnd/characters/Aleithilithos.md

 #npc [[Tu'narath]]

+Attitude:: Helpful
-Gender: Male
+Gender:: Male
-Occupation: Caretaker of the Gith
+Occupation:: Caretaker of the Gith
-Race: Gem Dragon (Amethyst)
+Race:: Gem Dragon (Amethyst)

 Aleithilithos, also known simply as the Caretaker (or “Lithos”), is the protector of both the Gith and the Ring of Siberys itself.
 He is a powerful amethyst gem dragon, who once rescued a group of Gith from their version of Eberron before it was totally rewritten by the daelkyr.
 He now protects the entire region in several ways: